-These hui will provide a significant opportunity for many across iwi, hapū, Māori communities and the health and disability sector to connect, share aspirations and challenges and, to develop goals and milestones for achieving Pae Ora – healthy futures for Māori.
-This will also involve exploring how to continue building effective partnerships and networks.
+These hui were resumed in 2021 and are planned to continue until at least 2025, covering the five-year span of Whakamaua.
+These hui provide a significant opportunity for iwi, hapū, Māori communities and the health and disability sector to connect, share aspirations, and set out milestones for achieving Pae Ora – healthy futures for Māori.
+This also involves exploring how to continue building effective partnerships and networks.

 By learning from our past and looking forward a generation, Hui Whakaoranga will help us illuminate the pathway toward Pae Ora – securing wellbeing for the next generation.